janeabegail1/janeabegail1/README.md

 # 👋🏽 Hi, I’m Janey 🌸

-I’m a **Lead Talent Partner at Humanoid** — which means I spend my days talking to brilliant engineers and researchers who want to build **humanoid robots that work in the real world**.
+I’m a **Lead Talent Partner at Stealth Startup** — which means I spend my days talking to brilliant engineers and researchers who want to build **humanoid robots that work in the real world**.

 Not slides.
 Not hype.
 Not “cool demo, shame it never shipped”.
 Actual robots.
 Moving.
 Doing stuff. 🚶🤖